-On September 10, 1979, she was dispatched to the Indian Ocean area as tensions heightened over Iran’s taking of 52 U.S. hostages.
+After her commissioning May 3, 1975, Nimitz’ first deployment began July 7, 1976 when she departed Norfolk for the Mediterranean.
+Nimitz again sailed toward the Mediterranean Sea Dec.
+1, 1977.
+Sept.
+10, 1979, she was dispatched to the Indian Ocean as tensions heightened after Iran took of 52 U.S. hostages.
 Four months later, Operation Evening Light was launched from Nimitz in an attempt to rescue the hostages.
 The rescue was aborted in the Iranian desert when the number of operational helicopters fell below the minimum needed to complete the rescue.
-Nimitz’ homecoming on May 26, 1980, was at the time, the largest given to any carrier battle group returning to the United States since the end of World War II.

 Nimitz again deployed on February 1, 1993, to the Arabian Gulf, relieving USS Kitty Hawk (CV 63) as part of Operation Southern Watch.

 On September 1, 1997, Nimitz set out on an around-the-world cruise that would allow the carrier to return to her East Coast roots and begin a multi-year overhaul at Newport News Ship building and Drydock Company.
 During this deployment, Nimitz was ordered into the Arabian Gulf to support Operation Southern Watch and various United Nations initiatives; answering each challenge.
 At times the Nimitz Battle Group was the only force available in the region to enforce U.N. sanctions as lraq launched a campaign of defiance.